vreguibar/EguibarIT.AutoLabSetup/README.md

 ## Files and Folders

 The main scripts are numbered from 1 to 5, each having a specific purpose.
-All requiered files are copied by the file _CreateProfile.ps1 and then being "called" on each stage.
+All required files are copied by the file _CreateProfile.ps1 and then being "called" on each stage.

 ## _CreateProfile.ps1